 Patients need to choose treatments backed by real-world research and study.
 Ketamine has been extensively studied for decades, dating back to the 1960s.

 Since then, it has been studied by the US government, medical associations, Yale’s psychiatry department, and many more.

 Extensive clinical studies have been published in notable medical journals detailing the drug’s mechanisms of action and powerful healing effects.

 Case studies: real-world results from ketamine therapy

-Results of a female patient struggling with anxiety, her PHQ-9 scores over the course of her treatments at our clinic.
+Results of a female patient struggling with anxiety, her PHQ-9 scores (metric used to indicate when anxiety/depression should be treated) over the course of her treatments at our clinic.